timescale/docs/migrate/troubleshooting.md

 Timescale's platform automatically manages the underlying disk volume.
 Due to platform limitations, it is only possible to resize the disk once every six hours.
 Depending on the rate at which you're able to copy data, you may be affected by this restriction.
-Affected instances will be unable to accept new data and will error with:
-`FATAL: terminating connection due to administrator command`.
+Affected instances are unable to accept new data and error with: `FATAL: terminating connection due to administrator command`.

-If you intend on migrating more than 400&nbspGB of data to Timescale, please open a support request, requesting the required storage to be pre-allocated in your Timescale instance.
+If you intend on migrating more than 400&nbspGB of data to Timescale, open a support request requesting the required storage to be pre-allocated in your Timescale instance.

 <OpenSupportRequest />